yassine-AZ/Analysing-Job-Offers-of-linkedin/README.md

 # Analysing-Job-Offers-of-linkedin
-This project aims to analyze the job offers that give LinkedIn based on different criteria using Power BI
+This project aims to analyze the job offers that gives LinkedIn based on different criteria using Power BI